zacktcheng/starlink-tracker/README.md

 ### :link: [Project Demo URL](https://track-satellites-for-x-minutes.herokuapp.com/)
 ### Introduction
-  ***Track Satellites for &#119987; Minutes*** is a personal project to demonstrate the knowledge and skills to design the layout and component interface and data flow, and implement the API calls with [the Node.js back-end server](https://github.com/zacktcheng/node-js-server-for-n2yo) to uilitze the data by calling N2YO APIs, and finally provides end users visualized tracking data of selected satellites as a playable animation.
-The UI design for this project is built on top of Ant Design UI components with my prsonal color scheme and layout customization.
+  ***Track Satellites for &#119987; Minutes*** is a personal project to demonstrate the knowledge and skills to design the layout and component interface and data flow, and implement the API calls with [the Node.js back-end server](https://github.com/zacktcheng/node-js-server-for-n2yo) to utilize the data by calling N2YO APIs, and finally provides end users visualized tracking data of selected satellites as a playable animation.
+The UI design for this project is built on top of Ant Design UI components with my prefered color scheme and layout customization.

 ### Overview
 Please checkout the flow chart *(Coming soon)*.